parthsaxena/Interwoven/README.md

-# The-Adventures-of-Bob
+# Interwoven
-A platformer game about the adventures of Madge Dorkus
+A platformer game about the adventures of Igor Saveli.

 # Story
-Bob is a low-accomplished construction worker who went to a poor college.
+Igor is a low-accomplished construction worker who went to a poor college.
 He has nothing to put on his grave when he dies, cannot say he accomplished anything, and has nobody to call a friend.
 He finally finds the love of his life, but she gets kidnapped.
-It is now Bob's duty in life to find her.
+It is now Igor's duty in life to find her.

-# Contact Me
+# Contact Us
 Email: parth@scapter.org